 Where do you rank in terms of resilience, and how can you strengthen your ability to work with change?

 Dr. Al Siebert, the author of The Resiliency Advantage and The Survivor Personality, developed this self-report scale after years of observation and research into the traits, beliefs, and behaviors of people who have shown great resilience.

 This resiliency quiz has 20 questions, and it gives a quick overview and interpretation of your results.
 A more extensive option is also available with 100 questions.

 2) Psych tests

-Human beings have very little control over their personality as adults, but they have an immense capacity to alter their resilience over time.
+Human beings have little control over their personality as adults, but they do have the capacity to improve their resilience over time.

 This survey includes a valid personality questionnaire from which a report is compiled based on Dr. Cooper’s 4 components of resilience.
 These component are confidence, adaptability, purposefulness and social support.

-With the free resources offered through these sites you are also sure to find just the support you need to strengthen the resilience muscles in both yourself and your community.
+With the free resources offered through these sites, you are sure to find the support you need to strengthen resilience muscles for yourself and your community.

 Let us know how it goes in the comment boxes below!